 memory: "1Gi"

-Multiply this across 100 pods and savings become material.
+Multiply this across dozens of services and the monthly savings become material.

 apiVersion: kyverno.io/v1